DerHamm/tsviewer/README.md

 ## Configuration

-1. Create a `config.json` file in the project root with the following structure:
+1. Create a `config.json` file in the project sub-folder `config` with the following structure:

     ```json
     {